OffchainLabs/arbitrum-docs/arbitrum-docs/partials/_troubleshooting-building-partial.md

-### Is there any testnet or devnet available in Arbitrum? {#is-there-any-testnet-or-devnet-available-in-arbitrum}
+### Is there any testnet or devnet available on Arbitrum? {#is-there-any-testnet-or-devnet-available-on-arbitrum}
 <p>Yes, there's a Goerli Rollup Testnet (421613) that uses the Nitro rollup tech stack, running on top of Ethereum Goerli.
 You can find more information <a href="https://developer.arbitrum.io/public-chains">here</a>.</p>

 <p></p>